Reasons For Your Child’s Puffy Gums

 • Advanced Periodontitis: Periodontitis can lead to your gums receding significantly, further bone loss, and the loosening of teeth.
 Without intervention, it could result in tooth loss.

 Swelling of the gums can also happen around a single area rather than all across the gum line.
-When an infection is left untreated, it can cause an abscess (aka a pocket of pus) in the area affected.
+When an infection is left untreated, it can cause an abscess (aka a pocket of pus) in the affected area.
 The best thing to do if you notice swelling around a single tooth or spot in your mouth is to see your dentist as soon as possible.
 Your dentist will be able to drain the abscess, treat the tooth, and possibly prescribe antibiotics for the infection.

 Symptoms of an Abscessed Tooth